1y4nu/Guess_The_Number_JavaFX/README.md

 ![alt text](https://github.com/1y4nu/Guess_The_Number_JavaFX/blob/main/images/window.gif)

 - The user gives a number to establish a range from 1 to that number and a random number between that range is generated.
-- The user will then try to guess what the number is and will also be informed in they are above or below th number.
+- The user will then try to guess what the number is and will also be informed in they are above or below the number.
 - At the end, the total number of guesses is displayed.
+- **The Game makes use of the MVC Architecture**